• Skip to primary navigation

 Traditionally, Dominican cooks boil dry beans at home.
 Many Dominican cooks use pressure cookers to boil beans.
 Dry beans boiled at home are significantly cheaper and better for the environment.
 Typically we boil enough for several meals and freeze them in pre-sized portions that can be used for whatever dish we make later.

 I suggest you boil beans at home, but canned beans are perfectly OK too.
 Bear in mind that the rice will turn out darker or lighter depending on what beans you use.
-I've found that canned beans make darker moro.
+I've found that canned beans make lighter moro.

 Black beans and rice.